The Great Milenko: Recording

-The group started recording The Great Milenko in 1996, and Violent J began thinking of a title for the album shortly after.
+The group started recording The Great Milenko in June 1996, and Violent J began thinking of a title for the album shortly after.
 Bruce later came up with the title The Great Milenko.
 Bruce also admitted that he had always liked the ring name of professional wrestler Dean Simon ("Dean Malenko"), because he felt that the name Malenko had a "carnival" sound to it.
 Believing that he had created the name himself, Bruce later realized that he had unwittingly used the nickname of Dean's father, Boris "The Great" Malenko.

 The band wanted to include famous rock stars on the album.
 Julian Raymond, the artists and repertoire representative for Hollywood Records, contacted Slash, Steve Jones, and Alice Cooper.
 Slash, who was a self-professed fan of the band's music, reportedly only asked for Wild Irish Rose as payment for his contributions.
 Bruce, who knew very little about the Sex Pistols or Steve Jones, declined to show up at the studio when Jones played his guitar part for "Piggy Pie".
 Although not knowing much about Alice Cooper either, Bruce decided to fly to Arizona and coach Cooper on his parts.
 Bruce and Clark also met George Clinton, who was staying in the same hotel, and recorded his voice in his room, but it did not fit anywhere on the album.

 After the recording sessions were finished, executives at Hollywood Records—and the label's parent company, Disney—expressed dissatisfaction with several tracks.
 Disney requested that the tracks "The Neden Game", "Under the Moon", and "Boogie Woogie Wu" be removed because of lyrics referencing abuse of women, rape and murder, and the slaughter of children, respectively.
 Disney also asked that the lyrics of "Piggy Pie" be changed, due to lyrics about murdering police officers.
 Disney threatened not to release the album if their requests were not met.
 Begrudgingly, Bruce and Utsler complied with Disney's requests.
 The uncensored version of "Piggy Pie" was later released on Forgotten Freshness Volumes 1 & 2.
 After recording was finalized, the duo planned to go on a national tour with House of Krazees and Myzery as its opening acts.
 Several songs were recorded with the intention of releasing them on The Great Milenko.
 One such song, "House of Wonders", was recorded but was later released on Mutilation Mix (1997) and Forgotten Freshness Volumes 1 & 2 (1998).